 The trial courts vary inside and outside of the city.

-Inside New York City, they have two types of trial courts, The Civil Court of the City of New York and The Criminal Court of the City.
+Inside the City, they have two types of trial courts, The Civil Court of the City and The Criminal Court of the City.
 Each handles cases within their civil or criminal jurisdiction for things that occur within the city limits.

-Outside New York City, there are numerous trial courts of District Courts, City Courts, Town and Village Justice Courts, and County Courts.
+Outside the City, there are numerous trial courts of District Courts, City Courts, Town and Village Justice Courts, and County Courts.
 Then there are courts which reside both inside and outside the city such as the Supreme Court, Family Court, Surrogate’s Court and the Court of Claims.
-Unlike other states, the Supreme Court is a general jurisdiction trial court and not an appeals court in New York.
+Unlike other states, the Supreme Court is a general jurisdiction trial court and not an appeals court in this state.

 Since 2004, the New York court system has been migrating court records, so they are easily accessible over the internet to the general public.
 Their goal is to make non-private court files and documents available while also protecting confidential and highly sensitive information.
 The pilot project is highly regulated and reviewed for efficiency and effectiveness in reaching these goals.
 Additionally, the federal government has statutes that prohibit courts from including information like bank accounts, children’s names, tax IDs, social security numbers, corporate trade secrets and other personal information like home addresses in files that are open to the public.